benmvp/slides/2017/reactsf/react-exposed.md

 <!-- .element: style="font-size:12em" -->

 NOTES:
-- It's my hope that, the main reason I do this, is so you can feel excited & confident to start using ES6 syntax in your code to make it clearer and more succinct
+- It's my hope that, the main reason I do this, is so you learn something new to make you a better developer
 - Any feedback would be appreciated!

 =====